 If you don’t want to nerd-out on the tiny details, or don’t have the time and still need to be competent and confident you know what you are doing, I suggest the first class I mentioned, Introduction to Cryptocurrencies and Blockchain.

-A group of my friends decided to get together on a Saturday morning and take it all together, on their laptops.
+A group of my friends decided to get together on Saturday mornings and took the course together, on their laptops.
 They finished it in one afternoon, you can too.
 If you need any help, ask me, I’m here for you.